denpeshkov/cs-notes/Snoop-Based Multiprocessor Design.md

 On an L1 **write hit**, the modification needs to be communicated to the L2 cache so it can supply the most recent data to the bus if necessary

-We could make the L1 cache [[Cache Memory#Write-Through|write-through]], but it would consume L2 cache bandwidth, and we would also need a buffer between L1 and L2 to avoid CPU stalls
+We could make the L1 cache [write-through](Cache%20Memory.md#Write-Through), but it would consume L2 cache bandwidth, and we would also need a buffer between L1 and L2 to avoid CPU stalls

 ---

-The solution for [[Cache Memory#Write-Back|write-back]] L1 cache is to add an additional **modified-by-stale** state bit for each L2 line indicating if the line is dirty in L1
+The solution for [write-back](Cache%20Memory.md#Write-Back) L1 cache is to add an additional **modified-by-stale** state bit for each L2 line indicating if the line is dirty in L1

 The block in the L2 cache behaves as a modified block for the coherence protocol, but data is fetched from the L1 cache when it needs to be flushed to the bus